ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ```

 ### TABLE RELATIONSHIPS
+Types of Relationships
+There are 3 primary types of relationships in a relational database:

+- One-to-one
+- One-to-many
+- Many-to-many

+# One-to-one
+A one-to-one relationship most often manifests as a field or set of fields on a row in a table.
+For example, a user will have exactly one password.
+Settings fields might be another example of a one-to-one relationship.
+A user will have exactly one email_preference and exactly one birthday.
+Usually rather than creating such a relationship you could use a single table and just add this fields to the table.

+# One to many
+When talking about the relationships between tables, a one-to-many relationship is probably the most commonly used relationship.
+A one-to-many relationship occurs when a single record in one table is related to potentially many records in another table.
+Note that the one->many relation only goes one way, a record in the second table can not be related to multiple records in the first table!

 Examples of One-to-Many Relationships
 A customers table and an orders table.
 Each customer has 0, 1, or many orders that they've placed.
 A users table and a transactions table.
 Each user has 0, 1, or many transactions that they've taken part in.

 ```sql
 CREATE TABLE customers (
     id INTEGER PRIMARY KEY,